CVXGA Vaccine for Coronavirus

 The trial does not specify if you need to stop taking your current medications.
 However, certain medications, especially those affecting the immune system, may need to be paused or adjusted.
 It's best to discuss your specific medications with the trial team.

-What data supports the effectiveness of the CVXGA vaccine treatment for coronavirus?
+What evidence suggests that the CVXGA vaccine might be an effective treatment for coronavirus?

 HJ